Mark5900/Capa.PowerShell.Module/Documentation/How to update module.md

 ### release.yml

-Run the flow and build and releases a new version.
+Run the flow and build, releases and publishes a new version.

 ### CreateInstaller.ps1